global-asp/asp-source/en/0065_ah-football.md

 went to the shop but we
 had lost the money.
 I started to cry.
-Chuma said, “Stop
+Chuma said, "Stop
 crying.
 You wanted us
 to play before going to
-the shop.”
+the shop."

 ##
 We returned home